Enhanced community quarantine in Luzon: Background

 Following the outbreak of coronavirus disease 2019 (COVID-19) which started in Wuhan, Hubei, China, the Philippine government confirmed the country's first case of the disease on January 30, 2020, when the virus was detected in a Chinese national who traveled from Wuhan, China and Hong Kong.
 The second case was confirmed on February 2, the patient being the first death outside mainland China was also Chinese.
-Three days later, on February 5, another Chinese national was confirmed to the be third case in the Philippines.
+Three days later, on February 5, another Chinese national was confirmed to be the third case in the Philippines.
 After a month, on March 5, the Department of Health (DOH) announced that the first Filipino in the Philippines confirmed to be infected with COVID-19 who is also the fourth case while the fifth case is the first case of local transmission since the infected person did not travel outside the Philippines.
 The sixth case that was confirmed on March 7 is the wife of the fifth case.
 In the following days, the number of cases steadily increased.